24024102/ci-cd-v2/README.md

-# DevOps Pipeline: FastAPI, Kubernetes, and Terraform
+Pipeline: FastAPI, Kubernetes, and Terraform

 This repository contains a full deployment pipeline for a Python FastAPI application connected to a Redis database.
 It demonstrates containerization, continuous integration/continuous deployment (CI/CD), Kubernetes orchestration, and AWS infrastructure provisioning.